You are here: Home / Blogs / Is XLPE Cable The Same As LSZH Cable?

 Safety and Compliance

 Safety rules help keep everyone safe.
 LSZH cables help people get out fast in a fire.
 They do not make thick smoke or bad gas.
 These cables also help protect equipment from harm.
 Many places, like airports and subways, must use LSZH cables for safety.
-Tests like IEC 61034 and IEC 60754 check for smoke and acid gas.
+LSZH cables are usually tested according to IEC 60332 (flame propagation), IEC 61034 (smoke density), and IEC 60754 (halogen acid gas emission)..
 LSZH cables pass these tests and follow new safety rules.

 • They do not make harmful gases.